 The LDI-12T uses a MIDI driver to convert the Longitudinal Timecode (LTC) supplied by the front panel XLR to MIDI Timecode (MTC).
+Note that, as of this writing, the ASIO Driver specification is being updated to incorporate direct support of timecode.
+The following procedure describes the current procedure for setting up Cubase for use with timecode on the PC - as audio applications grow to support this new specification, this procedure may change slightly.

-- In the Options menu, select Synchronization and set Timecode Base to MIDI Timecode. - 2.
+- 1. In the Options menu, select Synchronization and set Timecode Base to MIDI Timecode. - 2.
 From the menu just below Timecode base, select the input which is receiving MTC.
 Cubase VST will recognize time code synchronization signal from the selected port. - 3.
 Set Tempo base to Intern.
 This tells Cubase VST to not expect MIDI Clock signals. - 4.
 Use the pop-up in the dialog box to specify the Frame Rate of the incoming code.